Has BHP Billiton Become the Perfect Stock?

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of Freeport-McMoRan Copper & Gold.
-Motley Fool newsletter services have recommended buying shares of Chesapeake Energy.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+Fool contributor Dan Caplinger and The Motley Fool own shares of Freeport-McMoRan Copper & Gold.
+Try any of our Foolish newsletter services free for 30 days.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The Motley Fool has a disclosure policy.